IBM-Cloud/DevOps-Services-Docs/docs/deploy/index.md

 ##Environment properties and resources

 You can use environment properties and pre-installed resources to interact with the Build &amp; Deploy pipeline.
 For example, you might incorporate them into a job script or test command.
 For more information, [see Environment properties and resources for the Build &amp; Deploy pipeline][25].

+You can add your own environment properties to a stage from its Environment Properties tab.
+Environment properties are available to every job in a stage.

+You can add four types of property from the Environment Properties tab:
+* **Text**: A property key with a single-line value.
+* **Text Area**: A property key with a multi-line value.
+* **Secure**: A property key with a single-line value.
+The value will display as asterisks.
+* **Properties**: A file in the DevOps Services project's repository.
+This file can contain multiple properties.
+Each property must be on its own line.
+Separate key-value pairs using the equals sign (=).

 <a name="ext"></a>
 ##Extending the capabilities of your pipeline